State of Healthcare: Strategies for 2022

 This drastic change and disruption left a gap between strict regulations and the Wild West.
 CIOs and champions for tech are still fighting battles to win over implementations and prioritize tech.

 “Building trust is the key to sustaining growth, furthering innovation, and attracting talent”

 How you evaluate technology and integrate into your workflows will determine how successful and widespread usage is.
 Adoption is key to success when implementing technology.
 The more users you have on the platform, the better the results will be.
 Especially with AI, you will have more data to work with and predict better outcomes.

-We have seen success with TextUs users adopting the platform across an organization, response rates can be 10X higher than when working individually.
+Companies who adopt technology, like our texting platform across their organization, found response rates 10X higher than when working individually.
 Our customer success team and support is ranked high so that whenever troubleshooting is needed, we are here to help.
 With an NPS score higher than the SaaS average, our customers recommend not only our product but our customer experience!